 Settlements can range from modest sums to millions of dollars, particularly in cases involving significant negligence or the potential for high future earnings.
 At Tronfeld West & Durrett, we’ve consistently achieved substantial results, like a recent settlement of nearly a million dollars for the deceased’s family.

-Contact a Wrongful Death Attorney for Advice in Virginia Beach – Over 50 Years of Experience Serving the Community
+Contact a Wrongful Death Attorney for Advice in Virginia Beach

 With over 50 years of serving the Virginia Beach community, we have the necessary knowledge, resources, and experience to build a strong case, file a claim, and successfully recover compensation for your family.